 Napoleon died in exile on St Helena on the 5th May 1821 and world-wide interest can be expected on the bi-centenary of his death next year.
 This website recreates the period of his exile from 1815 to 1821 on the island.
 The content encompasses key historical events in North and South America, across the Revolutionary World and on the island of St Helena itself.
 Here, Napoleon and his gaolers fought continual battles over wine, women and wallpaper.

-Napoleon’s Drop is now available in paperback and on Kindle, visit my Book Shop for more details.
+Napoleon’s Drop is available in paperback and on Kindle and at a specially reduced price if you visit my Book Shop.

 The Final Years...After his defeat at Waterloo in 1815, Napoleon spent his final years in exile on St Helena imprisoned by the British Government.
 It was here that he fought his last campaign continually baiting his British gaolers.
 During the morning he dictated the memoire of his triumphs both civil and military and afternoons he worked in his garden or rode around the grounds of his prison estate.